Protein Granola

 Why I love this recipe

 • Keeps you full!
-The addition of protein powder will keep you fuller for longer, and you won’t be thinking about food until lunchtime.
+Adding protein powder will keep you fuller for longer, so you won’t be thinking about food until lunchtime.
 Also, hello, 22 grams of protein!

 • Vegan and gluten-free.
 No dairy and also no gluten, thanks to the addition of gluten-free oats.